irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 ## Explore

-There are 48,010 loans with 22 columns.
+Mississippi has 48,010 loans with 22 columns.

 Mississippi accounts for 0.9% of the total PPP loans, and 0.6% of the total amount disbursed.
-This is close to the 0.9% of the US population that lives in the state.
+This is close to the 0.9% of the U.S. population that lives in the state.

+CAN YOU ADD TOTAL AMOUNT TO ABOVE???

 ## Jobs

-We can also explore the number of *jobs* reportedly retained.
-These numbers were self reported and a significant amount of applications reported zero jobs or omitted a number altogether, although the number of missing jobs reportedly saved was smaller in Mississippi than the country at large.
+We examined the number of *jobs* reported as retained.
+These numbers were self reported and a significant number of applications reported zero jobs or omitted a number altogether, although the number **NUMBER OF PERCENT?** of missing jobs reportedly saved was smaller in Mississippi than the country at large.